lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner.rst

 Step 2.
 Create the color-magnitude diagram
 ==========================================

-The default "Tri-view" layout shows a sky coverage map from DESC DC2 simulation at upper left, an active chart showing the spatial distribution of returned objects at upper right, and a table of the search results along the bottom.
+The default layout shows a sky coverage map from DESC DC2 simulation at upper left, an active chart showing the spatial distribution of returned objects at upper right, and a table of the search results along the bottom.